-Over the years I have read a handful of self-help books aimed at emerging authors, including the famous volume by Stephen King, but recently I came across these two quite diverse publications which really gave me a nudge in the right direction.
+Over the years I have read a handful of self-help books aimed at emerging authors, including the iconic Artist’s Way by Julia Cameron and famous memoir On Writing by Stephen King, but recently I came across these two quite diverse publications which really gave me a nudge in the right direction.

 “Use Your Words” by Catherine Deveny 2016 published by Black Inc.

 “See Me Jump” by Jen Storer 2016 published by Girl And Duck.